 1) Income Statement

-This report tells you how much money a company made (or lost) in a given time period (usually a fiscal year).
-It does so through showing you revenues earned and expenses paid, with the ultimate goal of showing a company’s profit numbers.
+This particular financial reporting template tells you how much money a company made (or lost) in a given time period (typically a fiscal year).
+It does so by showing you revenues earned and expenses paid, with the ultimate goal of showing a company’s profit numbers.

 **click to enlarge**

 Moving on with our list of financial reporting examples, we have a balance sheet that offers a snapshot of your assets and liabilities (aka debts) at a given moment in time.
-It’s definitely possible to be in trouble with your profitability and cashflow situations while having a healthy balance sheet – (especially if you have a lot of money tied up in physical inventory), and this report will help you dig deeper, assisting your strategic decision-making.
+It’s definitely possible to fall into bother with your profitability and cash flow situations while having a healthy balance sheet (especially if you have a lot of money tied up in physical inventory), and this report will help you dig deeper, assisting your strategic decision-making.

 **click to enlarge**